Residential Tenancies Board

 - Student-specific accommodation

-- Transitional properties let by housing associations
+- Transitional properties let by approved housing bodies

 Registration fees

 The basic fee for registering a private rented, student-specific or cost rental tenancy with the RTB is €40 per year.
 The fee to register an AHB tenancy is €20 a year.
 These rates only apply if the RTB receives the completed application within a month of the start of the tenancy.
 Late fees apply if an application is received more than a month late.
 There are exemptions from annual registration fees for certain tenancies.
-Find more information in our document on registering a tenancy.
+Find more information in our page on registering a tenancy.

 Dispute resolution